three-cubed/maths_farm/README.md

 #### Brief version notes

-This is Maths Farm 4, deployed in February 2021.
-Version 1 was deployed in August 2020 and was similar to the current Maths Farm Classic theme.
+This is Maths Farm 4, deployed in February 2021 (with updates in April).

+Version 1 was similar to the current Maths Farm Classic theme.
 Version 2 introduced the four themes.
-Version 3 was a reorganisation of the programming code and made some minor alterations to the player experience.
+Version 3 was a reorganisation/refactoring of the programming code and made some minor alterations to the player experience.
 Version 4 has introduced drag and drop (for devices that support drag and drop) and simple animation.

 #### Usage and licence